 Copies of Forest Dark and other books by Nicole Krauss will be available for purchase at the event courtesy of Magers & Quinn Booksellers, and a book signing will follow the presentation.
 We hope to see you there!

 This event requires a ticket to attend.
-Advance tickets are only $5 each.
-Click link below to purchase tickets via Paypal.
+Advance ticket sales have now ended, but tickets are available at the door for $5 each.
+Doors open at 6:30pm.

 About Nicole Krauss